 The Lamborghini Miura is an icon in automotive history, a car considered by some to be the sexiest ever made.
 Kyosho’s latest effort with the Lamborghini badge is the Miura Jota SVJ.
 Based on past Kyosho efforts with the Lamborghini brand, one would assume we have another work of art, which is unfortunately not the case here.
-The model lacks refinement and passion that previous releases gave us.
-The Jota SVR, for example, may be Kyosho’s best effort to date, but for some reason the execution and passion behind the Miura Jota SVJ is nowhere as good…
+The model lacks the refinement and passion that previous releases gave us.
+The Jota SVR, for example, maybe Kyosho’s best effort to date, but for some reason, the execution and passion behind the Miura Jota SVJ is nowhere as good…

 The wheels are simple at best.
 A lot of inconsistent rubber line through.
 It seems a 5th grader put the specimen together.
 Though there is depth behind the outer wheels, the materials used look cheap and unrefined.

 The engines on past Kyosho Miuras were a work of art.
 At first glance, the Miura Jota SVJ does seem to show some promise, but on further inspection, the material and overall execution lack the brilliance of past efforts.
 It looks too generic, and everything feels way too fragile.
 The front section does have a lot of detail as did the older releases but lacks the refinement we are accustomed to.

 The interior seems to capture all the elements of the 1:1, though carpeting is shoddy, and again, quality control raises its hand here too.
 The chrome grab handles just to the left of the driver seat is missing in action.
 The two holes are present in the lining though, LOL.